 Building on successful experiences in its energy sector, the government is committed to mobilizing private investment in infrastructure with PPPs representing one avenue for doing so.
 The World Bank Group is providing a comprehensive approach that will lead to a pipeline of bankable projects that do not overtly add to fiscal commitments and contingent liabilities.
 The support also builds the capacity of local institutional investors to invest in infrastructure through capital market vehicles.
 Additional measures, such as risk guarantees, will also be supported to encourage investor participation.

 Setting Up the Regulatory and Institutional Framework

-An IDA loan of $40 million in 2012 helped establish a PPP law and build government capacity to manage PPPs.
+A World Bank $40 million IDA loan in 2012 helped establish a PPP law and build government capacity to manage PPPs.
 Kenya now has a PPP unit and committee that manages projects in line with regulations and assesses their fiscal risks and contingent liabilities.
 They set up local PPP practices at the county level, and an associated capacity-building program has trained more than 200 people.
 The loan also helped create a robust multisector pipeline of PPPs that could be financed by the private sector and enable economic growth and employment creation.
 A second loan of $50 million in 2017 is supporting the development of local PPPs and a project facilitation fund to finance viability gaps.
 This will make projects more attractive to private investors and act as a liquidity reserve for contingent liabilities.